-Welcome to the University of Tennessee College of Medicine.
 The College of Medicine is one of six Colleges that comprise the University of Tennessee Health Science Center (UTHSC).
-The College's statewide programs are located on three fully integrated campuses, Memphis, Knoxville, and Chattanooga.
-The College maintains approximately 750 full time and approximately 200 part time faculty on these campuses.
-UT medical students train on these three campuses as well as smaller sites across the State of Tennessee.
-The College’s annual all source revenue exceeds $400 Million dollars and contributes substantially to the health and economic well being of the regions in which the campuses are located as well as the State of Tennessee.
+The College's statewide programs are located on four fully integrated locations, Memphis, Knoxville, Nashville, and Chattanooga.
+The College maintains approximately 750 full time and approximately 200 part time faculty on these locations.
+UT medical students train at these four locations as well as smaller sites across the State of Tennessee.
+The Colleges annual all source revenue exceeds $400 Million dollars and contributes substantially to the health and economic well being of the regions in which the locations are located as well as the State of Tennessee.

-Each medical campus maintains independent Graduate Medical Education (GME), clinical practice, and research programs.
-84 fully accredited residency and fellowship programs with greater than 1100 residents and fellows are present on our 3 campuses (Memphis – 54 programs, Knoxville – 17 programs, Chattanooga – 13 programs).
+Each location maintains independent Graduate Medical Education (GME), clinical practice, and research programs.
+84 fully accredited residency and fellowship programs with greater than 1100 residents and fellows are present at our 4 locations (Memphis 54 programs, Knoxville 17 programs, Chattanooga 13 programs).
 Our GME programs are fully accredited by the Accrediting Council for Graduate Medical Education (ACGME).

-UT medical students spend their first two years in Memphis then perform clinical rotations on all three campuses.
+UT medical students spend their first two years in Memphis then perform clinical rotations at the four locations.
 In addition, almost every city/town has locations where students perform some of their clinical training with local practitioners.
 The leadership and faculty, dedicated to the four missions of the College, education, research, clinical care, and service, have created an environment that provides our students and trainees with the education and experiences that will make them skilled and compassionate physicians.
 The College is fully accredited by Liaison Committee on Medical Education (LCME).

 Our history has included the education and training of a significant proportion of the practicing physicians in the State of Tennessee.
 In addition, some of the nation's leaders in research and clinical medicine are among our 12,196 alumni.